miguelmota/wos/README.md

 | |/ |/ / ___ |/ /___/ /___   / /_/ / __/     ___/ / __  / /___/ /___/ ____/
 |__/|__/_/  |_/_____/_____/   \____/_/       /____/_/ /_/_____/_____/_/

+  Monitor traffic for sheep and display a Wall of Sheep dashboard.

   Usage
     $ wos <options>